 - Standard First Aid & CPR C/AED Certified

-- Kinesiology & Sports Studies Fitness and Health Promotion Diploma
+- Diploma in Kinesiology & Sports Studies Fitness and Health Promotion from Red Deer College

-- Kinesiology & Sports Studies Adapted Physical Education Diploma
+- Diploma in Kinesiology & Sports Studies Adapted Physical Education Diploma from Red Deer College